cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

     After installing the Docker image, you add or update a runtime entry in the PL/Container configuration file to give PL/Container access to the Docker image to start Docker containers.

-- Install the Docker image only on the local Greenplum Database host:
+- Install the Docker image only on the local Cloudberry Database host:

     ```
     plcontainer image-add -f /home/gpadmin/plc_python_image.tar.gz --use_local_copy